 Advancements in industrial water treatment technology have affected all areas of industrial water treatment.
 Although mechanical filtration is widely employed to filter contaminants, other technologies including the use of ozone generators, wastewater evaporation and bioremediation are also able to address the challenges of industrial water treatment.
-Ozone treatment is a process in which ozone gas is injected into waste streams as a means to reduce or eliminate the need for water treatment chemicals or sanitizers that may be hazardous, including chlorine.
+Ozone treatment is a process in which ozone gas is injected into waste streams.
+This can reduce or eliminate the need for water treatment chemicals or sanitizers that may be hazardous, including chlorine.

-Many industries have found it challenging to work with multiple contaminants and high levels of suspended or dissolved solids in their water.
+Many industries have found it challenging to work with multiple contaminants and high levels of TDS in their water.
 Traditional wastewater recovery methods can be difficult and expensive.
 However, new water treatment technology and equipment now allow almost full reclaim, while eliminating costly disposal fees and hazardous waste.
-Recent progress in municipal and industrial water treatment is designed to meet or exceed the demands of most harsh chemical recovery environments.
+Progress in municipal and industrial water treatment is designed to meet or exceed demands of harsh chemical recovery environments.